ERMFox/M183/README.md

 evaluation of code when displaying variables
 ### what did i find
 no evaluation of code

+## 15. Edit
+### What did i do
+opened the app and clicked edit
+### What did i expect
+the edit page to open and a task to be editable
+### What did happen
+tasks wasnt openable and got locked out for 15 minutes

+## 16. create
+### what did i do
+tried creating a task
+### What did i expect
+a task to be able to be created
+### what did happen
+tasks wasnt able to be created and got locked out for 15 minutes

+## 17. remove
+### What did i expect
+the code to have a /remove endpoint
+### what did i find
+no /remove endpoint

 # Honestly i currently have no idea for further tests i can do, really all of this  testing was performed by ERMFox (Soph), look into the git logs